 Assessing Our Impact

-Every year, we report on our progress with transparent metrics that include Scope 1 (direct GHG emissions from fuel consumption), Scope 2 (indirect GHG emissions from purchased electricity, heat and steam) and partial Scope 3 (emissions from business travel).
+Every year, we report on our progress with transparent metrics that include Scope 1 (direct GHG emissions from fuel consumption), Scope 2 (indirect GHG emissions from purchased electricity, heat and steam) and Scope 3 (value chain).
 We will continue to post our CDP Climate Disclosure to provide a greater level of detail about our emissions, and our strategy and metrics are aligned with the United Nations Sustainable Development Goals (SDGs).

 We amplify our impact by integrating sustainability into business decision-making and sourcing strategy.
 Working with operations teams, we’re developing a long-term energy and emissions strategy, improving clean production across our business, and researching science-based targets.
 We also consider climate-related risks within company-wide risk assessments.
 And we train brand teams and vendors on a regular basis around our environmental initiatives to drive engagement and ownership.
 To learn more, see our Climate & Energy Policy.